Baby Shower Gift Ideas

 When I was pregnant with my first son, my mom and friends threw me a baby shower.
 We ate Mexican food, talked, and opened presents.
 The amount of things I needed for a first baby was amazing to me.
 We got a swing, car seat, bouncy seat, clothes, and an incredible number of onesies.
 It was a wonderful time to celebrate my new baby and to receive the many baby items we would be needing.
 I heard stories from my family and friends about their pregnancies, births, and experiences.
 The support and wisdom in that room was very empowering.

-The invitation for my friend’s blessingway arrived over email.
+The invitation for my friend’s Blessingway arrived via email.
 Each person was asked to bring a few stems of flowers, a bead, a reading or poem, a small gift for the mother, and food to share.
 Invitees included her family, friends, midwife, chiropractor, and many others.
 We all gathered at her family home to celebrate the coming arrival of her second baby.

 It was a sunny day in February.
 There was snow on the ground and the sky was a beautiful winter blue.
 It was a gorgeous day to celebrate a new life!
 I arrived with some bell-shaped purple flowers, a green and brown bead, a poem about pregnancy that I have always loved, some homemade muffins, and a small bottle of organic apricot baby oil.